Name: John Matrix

 You know, when Rock and Roll came to East Germany, the Communists said it was subversive.’ – John Matrix

-Major General Franklin Kirby – the smiling bastard who turned Matrix into the veritable maniac we all know and love – was well aware of this weakness, and used the well-being of Jenny to coax the big lump out of retirement for a homosexual feud with ex-brother-in-arms, Bennett, manipulating his one-man army into a farewell killing spree.
+Major General Franklin Kirby – the smiling bastard who turned Matrix into the veritable maniac we all know and love – was well aware of this weakness, and used the well-being of Jenny to coax the big lump out of retirement for a homosexual feud with ex-brother-in-arms, Bennett (Vernon Wells), manipulating his one-man army into a farewell killing spree.

-There, Matrix would meet Los Angeles airhead, Cindy, wooing her with incentives such as kidnapping, armed-robbery, stalking and mass murder, and offering nothing in the way of understanding or affection, while proving himself incapable of even a modicum of passion.
+There, Matrix would meet Los Angeles airhead Cindy (Rae Dawn Chong), wooing her with incentives such as kidnapping, armed-robbery, stalking and mass murder, offering nothing in the way of understanding or affection while proving himself incapable of even a modicum of passion.
 He even had the baggage of a motherless teenage daughter, which has got to be hard for any young woman to contend with.
 All I can say is, thank heavens for his abundance of natural charisma.

 ‘Is there anything left for us?’ -Kirby